Legacy Motor Club: Car No. 43 history

 Prior to the 2024 season, Jones gathered major sponsorships from companies AdventHealth and Dollar Tree, including subsidiary Family Dollar.
 Jones began the season with an eighth place finish in the 2024 Daytona 500, his first top-ten at the track since his third-place finish in the 2019 Daytona 500.
 At Talladega, Jones was involved in a hard crash on Lap 156 that resulted in him hitting the outside wall head-on after getting hooked from behind.
 After the race, he was transported to a local hospital due to repeated claims of back soreness.
 He was released later that night.
 Two days later, LMC announced that Jones would miss the Dover race after specialists discovered a compression fracture in a lower vertebra.
 Corey Heim, LMC’s reserve driver, will replace Jones at Dover and Kansas.
 Jones was cleared to race before the race at Kansas but opted to return to racing at Darlington instead.
 On October 8, Elenz parted ways with LMC.
 Ben Beshore transferred from the No. 42 to become the No. 43's crew chief.

 Jones started the 2025 season with a twelfth place finish at the 2025 Daytona 500.
 Following the spring Martinsville race, he was disqualified after the car failed to meet the minimum weight requirements.

+After failing to make the playoffs, he scored two consecutive top-five finishes at Daytona and at the Darlington.
+He finished twenty-fourth in the points.